 "He was very, very important to Newark Memorial High School," said Pete Michaletos, the former coach at John F. Kennedy High in Fremont who hired Swift as an assistant coach in 1974.
 "He was a great coach, a great A.D., and just a great human being.
 He always put people first and always put himself second."

-Swift had shown symptoms that he wasn't quite right in recent weeks, such as struggling to operate a remote control, which
+Swift had shown symptoms that he wasn't quite right in recent weeks, such as struggling to operate a remote control, which led to the tests that revealed the tumor.
+His death had become expected over the past week.

 "It's been a few weeks where we were able to prepare ourselves and come to peace with the situation," Newark Memorial wrestling coach Tim Hess said.